 Techsoup: Techsoup is a match-making site for non-profits seeking technology products and technical assistance.
-Offers specific to your organization type and location.
-Includes articles and webinars to get informed about the latest technology solutions.
+Offers are specific to your organization type and location.
+Their site includes articles and webinars about the latest technology solutions.

-Fiscal Management Associates: Firm that specializes in building the financial muscle of non-profit organizations through advising and training in operations and fiscal management.
+Fiscal Management Associates: FMA is a firm that specializes in building the financial muscle of non-profit organizations through advising and training in operations and fiscal management.

-Resources for Non-Profit Financial Management: The Wallace Foundation houses this knowledge center for featuring for non-profit financial management, including guides for topics as budget development, managing cash flow, governance, and addressing financial uncertainty.
+Resources for Non-Profit Financial Management: The Wallace Foundation houses this knowledge center for non-profit financial management, including guides on topics such as budget development, managing cash flow, governance, and addressing financial uncertainty.

 Nonprofits and the Philanthropic Sector